maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-09-fast-not-correct.md

 These domains share a common property: the feedback loop that would tell you something is wrong arrives *after* the window in which you could fix it without severe consequences.

 But here's what's important: these domains represent a shrinking minority of software engineering work.
-Most modern software is:
-- Not life-critical (business applications, consumer apps, internal tools)
-- Reversible (deployments can roll back, data can be restored, changes can be undone)
-- Observable (monitoring reveals problems quickly)
-- Iterative (user needs evolve based on usage, not predetermined specifications)
+Most modern software is not life-critical—business applications, consumer apps, internal tools where failures are inconvenient but not catastrophic.
+It's reversible, with deployments that can roll back, data that can be restored, and changes that can be undone.
+It's observable, with monitoring that reveals problems quickly.
+And it's iterative, with user needs evolving based on actual usage rather than predetermined specifications.

 For this vast majority of software, the old model of "slow and careful" isn't just inefficient.
 It's actually less safe than "fast with good monitoring and recovery."

+## When Fast Actually Failed

+*[Real incident based on publicly documented case, details modified to protect confidentiality]*

+But Brian didn't start his presentation with the success story.
+He started with the failure.

+"Before I show you our metrics," he told the CFO, "I need to tell you about the incident that almost ended this experiment."

+In their third week of AI-accelerated development, Brian's team had deployed an update to their reconciliation system—the code that matched incoming payments to customer accounts.
+The AI-generated code was elegant, well-tested, and passed all automated checks.
+It deployed through canary rollout without triggering any alerts.
+It processed payments correctly.

+For thirty-six hours.

+Then, on a Friday afternoon, the accounting team discovered a problem.
+A subtle rounding error in currency conversion was creating tiny discrepancies—fractions of a cent—in the reconciliation totals.
+In isolation, each error was invisible.
+Across 180,000 transactions, they accumulated to a $47,000 shortfall that nobody could account for.

+The monitoring systems never caught it because the error wasn't in transaction processing—payments went through correctly.
+It was in accounting integrity, a domain where feedback comes from monthly reconciliation, not real-time monitoring.
+By the time humans noticed the pattern, the damage had compounded for a day and a half.

+The fix took ten minutes.
+The forensic accounting took three weeks.
+The regulatory explanation took two months.
+The cost in lost executive trust took longer to repair.

+"That incident," Brian said, "taught us something crucial.
+Speed is only safe when feedback loops are faster than damage accumulation.
+We had fast deployment, fast detection for user-facing errors, fast rollback.
+But we didn't have fast feedback for financial integrity.
+The infrastructure that made Maya's bug invisible couldn't save us from a bug where the feedback came monthly instead of minutely."

+The room was quiet.
+This was the honest answer they'd been afraid to hear.

+"So what changed?" the CFO asked.

+"We added accounting integrity checks to our automated verification," Brian said.
+"Real-time reconciliation monitoring.
+Anomaly detection on cumulative totals.
+The controls that used to happen monthly now happen every transaction.
+We built the infrastructure to make that entire class of error detectable in seconds instead of weeks."

+He paused.
+"The lesson wasn't 'slow down.'
+It was 'speed up your feedback loops in domains where we were still relying on monthly human review.'"

 ## The Real Safety Mechanism

-Marcus finished his presentation to Sarah and the risk committee.
-"You asked if we're just breaking things faster," he said.
-"Here's my answer: we're *fixing* things faster than we could possibly break them."

-He pulled up the dashboard showing the last thirty days of deployments.
-"We've shipped 427 production changes this month.
-Fifteen of them had bugs that affected users.
-All fifteen were detected within minutes and fixed within an hour.
+Brian pulled up the dashboard showing the last thirty days of deployments.
+"We've shipped 427 production changes this month," he told the executive team.
+"Seventeen of them had bugs that affected users or internal systems.
+All seventeen were detected within minutes and fixed within an hour.
 Total customer impact: negligible.
-Total engineering time spent on postmortems and process improvements: zero."
+Total financial discrepancies: zero.
+Total engineering time spent on postmortems: approximately eight hours, all focused on improving automated detection for edge cases we hadn't considered."

 He switched to a comparison view showing the same metrics from a year ago.
 "Last year, we shipped forty-three changes per month.
 Four of them had serious bugs.
-Average time to detection: eight hours.
+Average time to detection: eight hours for user-facing issues, weeks for back-office problems.
 Average time to fix: three days.
-We spent approximately sixty engineering hours per month in incident response and postmortem meetings."
+We spent approximately sixty engineering hours per month in incident response and postmortem meetings, not counting the accounting and compliance overhead from issues like the reconciliation bug would have been under the old system."

 "So yes, we have more bugs in absolute numbers.
-But our mean time to detection dropped from eight hours to four minutes.
+But our mean time to detection dropped from hours-to-weeks to minutes.
 Mean time to recovery dropped from three days to one hour.
-And here's the key metric: total user impact from bugs is down 94% despite shipping ten times faster."
+And here's the key metric: total user impact from bugs is down 94%.
+Total financial integrity issues: down 100% because we automated the checks that used to happen monthly."

-Sarah studied the numbers.
+The CFO studied the numbers.
 "So the safety mechanism isn't preventing bugs.
-It's containing and fixing them before they matter."
+It's containing and fixing them before they matter—but only if you have the right monitoring infrastructure."

-"Exactly," Marcus said.
-"In the old world, safety meant preventing failure through process and review.
-In the new world, safety means detecting and recovering from failure faster than damage can accumulate."
+"Exactly," Brian said.
+"In the old world, safety meant preventing failure through process and review because we couldn't detect and fix fast enough to matter.
+In the new world, safety means detecting and recovering from failure faster than damage can accumulate—but that requires building infrastructure that gives you fast feedback in every domain that matters, not just the user-facing ones."

 He paused.
 "We're not moving fast and breaking things.
-We're moving fast and *unbreaking* things faster than they can stay broken."
+We're moving fast and *unbreaking* things faster than they can stay broken.
+But the 'fast unbreaking' only works if you've invested in the infrastructure that makes every type of breakage immediately visible."

 This is the fundamental insight that resolves the speed-versus-correctness paradox.
 In systems with fast feedback and instant recovery, speed doesn't compromise safety—it *is* the safety mechanism.